2024 Democratic Party presidential primaries: Debates and forums

 On December 6, 2023, TYT Network hosted a forum featuring primary candidates Williamson, Phillips and Uygur.
 Biden was invited but declined to attend.
 The candidates responded to the GOP debate being held in Tuscaloosa, which was scheduled to end at the same time.
 The discussion was moderated by John Iadarola, the main host of The Damage Report on the same network.

 On January 8, 2024, Williamson and Phillips participated in a debate hosted by New England College in Manchester, New Hampshire.
 To qualify, candidates needed to be registered on the New Hampshire primary ballot and poll at more than five percent.
-The debate was broadcast on satellite radio by Sirius XM and was moderated by Josh McElveen, who was the former political director of WMUR.
+The debate was broadcast on satellite radio by SiriusXM and was moderated by Josh McElveen, who was the former political director of WMUR.

 On January 12, 2024, NewsNation hosted a second forum featuring Williamson, Phillips and Uygur.
 Biden was invited but did not attend.
 The discussion was moderated by Dan Abrams.

 On January 18, 2024, Free & Equal Elections Foundation hosted a debate at Chelsea Television Studios in New York City.
 The debate was originally planned to be held in Los Angeles.
 Christina Tobin moderated the debate.

 All candidates registered for the ballot "in at least four states" were invited: Biden, Phillips, Williamson, Uygur, Gabriel Cornejo, Stephen Lyons, Jason Palmer, and Frank Lozada.
 However, only the latter four candidates chose to participate.

 On January 19, 2024, Phillips and Williamson were part of a forum held at the Artisan Hotel in Tuscan Village, Salem, New Hampshire.
 It was hosted by the Rotary Club and the Southern New Hampshire Chamber of Commerce.